openziti/ziti-doc/docfx_project/ziti/quickstarts/network/azure-quickstart.md

 * Click "Create" to start the creation wizard
 * On the "Basics" tab fill out the required options.
 Ensure you use the Username "nfziti" and uplaod a public key so you can SSH to the machine after its deployed
+* Configure and choose options for "Disks"
-* Configure and choose options for "Disks" and "Networking"
+* Configure and choose options for "Networking"
+  * It is important that a "Basic" IP is used.
+Click "Create New" under the Public IP and make a new IP make sure SKU is "Basic" and  Assignment is "Dynamic"
 * On the "Management" tab ensure the "System assigned managed identity" is set to "On" (the default is Off so you need to change this)
 * Advance to and choose options for "Advanced"